firebase/genkit/docs/rag.md

 help you do RAG:

 - Indexers: add documents to an "index".
+- Embedders: transforms documents into a vector representation
 - Retrievers: retrieve documents from an "index", given a query.

 These definitions are broad on purpose because Genkit is un-opinionated about